bluesky66-dev/kibana/src/core/server/logging/README.md

 `root` context anymore and not forwarded to the legacy logging service.

 #### logging.dest
 By default logs in *stdout*.
-With new Kibana logging you can use pre-existing `console` appender or define a custom one.
+With new HyperSec Kibana logging you can use pre-existing `console` appender or define a custom one.
 ```yaml
 logging: